 Whether you are a host, kitchen manager, chef, line cook, server, runner, barback, dishwasher or other food service employee, if you have been injured at work, you are due compensation for your injuries.
 It doesn’t matter if you’re a full-time, part-time, seasonal or temporary worker; if you’re an employee hurt on the job, even on your first day of work, you get workers’ compensation.

-Our lawyers offer free case evaluations.
+Our New York restaurant accident lawyers offer free case evaluations.
 Call us, toll-free, at (866) 840-6709 or contact us online to schedule a free legal review of your case.
 Every discussion is confidential and there is no obligation, just answers about your legal rights and options.